General Exercise Guidelines for Cardiac Rehab if You Have Heart Failure

-- Time your medications with your exercise; if you exercise shortly after taking your medication, you may become dizzy or faint.
-It is best to wait a while after taking your medications before you begin your exercise.
+- Time your medicines with your exercise, If you exercise shortly after taking your medicine, you may become dizzy or faint.
+It is best to wait a while after taking your medicine before you begin your exercise.

 - Skip exercise